janymuong/CloudFormation-only-IaC/README.md

 This directory contains the following files:

 ### final-project-starter.yml
-Write CloudFormation code using this YAML template for building the cloud infrastructure, based on spoecification and/or requirements.
+Write CloudFormation code using this YAML template for building the cloud infrastructure, based on specification and/or requirements.

 ### server-parameters.json
 A JSON file for increasing the generic nature of the YAML code.
 For example, the JSON file contains a "ParameterKey" as "EnvironmentName" and "ParameterValue" as "UdacityProject".